CS-DS-125/125book/py4e_rst/13-web.rst

 that we are sending back and forth between these applications using eXtensible Markup Language (XML) or JavaScript Object Notation (JSON).

-The next step is to begin to define and document “contracts” between applications using these techniques.
+The next step is to begin to define and document "contracts" between applications using these techniques.
 The general name for these application-to-application contracts is *Application Program Interfaces* or APIs.
-When we use an API, generally one program makes a set of *services* available for use by other applications and publishes the APIs (i.e., the “rules”) that must be followed to access the services provided by the program.
+When we use an API, generally one program makes a set of *services* available for use by other applications and publishes the APIs (i.e., the "rules") that must be followed to access the services provided by the program.

 When we begin to build our programs where the functionality of our